BUFFINGTON: More transparency needed in pandemic crisis

 We know, for example, that the COVID-19 virus tends to cause more deaths among those who are older and who have other medical conditions.
 That's proven to be especially true in settings like nursing homes and elderly care facilities.

 But until late last week, Georgia officials didn't release the names of affected facilities in the state.
-And when a list of 47 impacted facilities was released on April 1, it didn't say how many cases were found at each location, or how serious the patients' conditions were from the virus.
+And when a list of 47 impacted facilities was release on April 1, it didn't say how many cases were found at each location, or how serious the patients were from the virus.

 None of the facilities in our local area were on that list (except for one in Athens), but the lack of information about that is troubling.
 Shouldn't families of those in nursing homes know if there is a COVID outbreak in their family member's housing facility?
 Shouldn't the local community be made aware of those outbreaks and the level of seriousness involved?